- This event has passed.

 - Nicholas Rees, Policy Specialist (Climate and Economic Analysis), UNICEF

 - Ana Margarita Garza, Director, Public Affairs Latin America, Clarios

 - Emmanuel Appoh, Deputy Director, Ghana Environmental Protection Agency

 Wednesday October 28, 10 – 11:30 am EST

-(*NOTE: Remember that Europe moves ahead one hour on Oct.
+(*NOTE: Remember that several countries fall back one hour on Oct.
 25 for Daylight Savings Time.
 Please be sure to make appropriate adjustments when adding this event to your calendars.)

 After registering, you will receive a confirmation email with information about joining the meeting.